What does my perfect partner look like?

 It is very unlikely you will ever find a textbook-perfect horse, so it is important that you spend time researching the activity you will mostly perform with your horse.
-This way you can identify what characteristics are critical and which ‘faults’ you would be prepared to overlook.
+This way, you can identify what characteristics are critical and which ‘faults’ you would be prepared to overlook.

 Conformation is the overall appearance of the horse and the arrangement of a horse’s bone structure, musculature and other body tissue.
 This arrangement has the potential to affect a horse’s soundness and ability to perform certain tasks.
 It is important to be able to assess if the horse is physically suitable for the job you would like it to perform.